tigerfarm/arduino/Altair101/README.md

 # Altair 101 Computer

 I have designed and built an Altair 8800 emulator.
-The mother board CPU and RAM, is an Arduino Mega microcontroller.
+The mother board, CPU, and RAM, is an Arduino Mega microcontroller.
 It emulates the basic Altair 8800 hardware from 1975.
 The 8800 was built around the Intel 8080 CPU chip.
 The 8080's opcodes are the same for the 8085.
 This emulator implements more than enough of the 8080/8085 microprocessor machine instructions (opcodes), to run the classic program, Kill the Bit.

 ---------------------------------------------
 ### User Guide